experee-dev/api-documentation/README.md

 `GET` `/products`
 --

 List products, get data for a predetermined number of products from the Experee catalogue.
-The response from this endpoint can be paginated and (optionally) filtered by country and vary in the number of results returned.
+The response from this endpoint can be paginated and (optionally) filtered by country and town/city and vary in the number of results returned.

 Optional GET Arguments

-- `country` - the two character iso country code to filter results.
+- `country` - [ISO two-letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) to filter results.
-- `town-city` - the name of a town or city to filter results.
+- `town-city` - The name of a town or city to filter results.
 Use of this filter also requires of the `country` filter (see above).
-- `per-page` - an integer dictating how many products should be returned in response to this request (max 50 items, default 20 items).
+- `per-page` - An integer dictating how many products should be returned in response to this request (max 50 items, default 20 items).
-- `page` - an integer dictating which page of paginated results should be returned in response to this request.
+- `page` - An integer dictating which page of paginated results should be returned in response to this request.

 Example Request